-Within “Community” exhibition, one may see a documentation of performance that choreographer Anna Nowicka did in collaboration with the “Simba Wanga” dance group, performance based on the origins of the Giriama Revolt of 1913–1914.
-The duo pays tribute to Mekatilili wa Menza, a grandmother and tribal elder whose opposition to conscription for Britain’s forces in the Great War prefaced the end of Colonial rule in Kenya a half-century later.
+The Community exhibition offers documentation of a performance based on the origins of the Giriama Revolt of 1913–1914 that choreographer Anna Nowicka realized in collaboration with the Simba Wanga dance group, performance.
+This duo paid tribute to Mekatilili wa Menza, a grandmother and tribal elder whose opposition to conscription of Giriama tribesman in Britain’s forces during World War I presaged the end of colonial rule in Kenya a half-century later.

-Excerpts from a documentary film realized by Film Duos : Małgorzata Mazur and Zippy Kimundu which records preparations for the DUOS Festival by the performers of “Zaire Ngome Msego Pore”.
+Excerpts from a documentary film realized by Małgorzata Mazur and Zippy Kimundu records preparations for the DUOS Festival by the performers of Zaire Ngome Msego Pore.
 The troupe is made up of community members, who work to preserve Giriama culture through music and dance.

-Within this section of the exhibition, one may also see the books and drawings realized within KIDS Sessions – workshops that were conducted in “Seahorse Dockers School” by the educators from the Università degli Studi di Macerata in Macerata, Italy, and were dedicated for the youngest kids.
+Within this section of the exhibition, one may also see the books and drawings realized within the KIDS SESSION – a series of collateral workshops that were conducted at Seahorse Dockers School by the educators from the Universitàdi Macerata in Macerata, an Italian partner in TPAAE.

-Among the works on show in the “Women Power” exhibition is an animated retelling of the Mekatilili wa Menza legend made by Iza Plucińska and Sheila Okanga, along with students from Pwani University.
-The film depicts Mekatilili slapping the district commissioner who killed the chicken she’d used to express her opposition to the conscripting of Giriama boys into the British Army.
+Among the works on show in the Women Power segment of the joint exhibition is an animated retelling of the Mekatilili wa Menza legend made by Iza Plucińska and Sheila Okanga, along with students from Pwani University.
+The film depicts Mekatilili slapping the district commissioner who killed a chicken that she used to express her opposition to the conscripting of Giriama boys into the British Army.
 A three-minute etude set to Kilifi poet Shangazi Masika’s “Daughters in Law” accompanies the work and praises love and solidarity among women.

-A display of ceramic tiles made by Fauzia Aly Khan and Anna Molska, who together with students from Pwani University decorated the wall of an elementary school serving a Giriama community.
+A display of ceramic tiles made by Fauzia Aly Khan and Anna Molska, who together with students from Pwani University decorated a wall at the Seahorse Dockers School that serves the Giriama community.
 The women exchanged methods and materials, learning one from the other about clays and pigments as they created a porcelain mosaic inspired by traditional Kenyan patterns.

-An audio documentation of an opera entitled “Goma Ra Kimbi” (Woman’s Power) that praises female strength and independence.
+An audio documentation is on display of an opera entitled “Goma Ra Kimbi” (Woman’s Power) that praises female strength and independence.
 Written and composed by Shangazi Masika and Alicja Pilarczyk, the operatic work sets a libretto that features stories of Kilifi women against a score comprised of classical and popular music, including songs performed by the local “Tumaini” (Hope) choir.

-A magazine compendium of stories that explore the challenges Kenyan women face on a daily basis and their triumph over personal, social and political adversity.
+A magazine compendium of stories that explore the challenges Kenyan women face on a daily basis and their triumph over personal, social and political adversity is presented.
 Written by aspiring journalists, writers, bloggers and poets, the MekaZine supervised by Ciro G. and Justyna Machnicka is the flagship publication of the Daughters of Mekatilili collective that members created in Kilifi to represent female artists in the county and on the coast.

 Events accompanying the DUOS Festival exhibition at the National Museum in Szczecin are free of charge and include:

-November 4 at 13.00 – meeting with Joyce Kinyanjui, Chief Curator of the National Museum of Kenya in Nairobi, National Museum in Szczecin, Wały Chrobrego (the meeting will be translated from English into Polish)
+- November 4 at 13.00 – meeting with Joyce Kinyanjui, Chief Curator of the National Museum of Kenya in Nairobi, National Museum in Szczecin, Wały Chrobrego (the meeting will be translated from English into Polish)

-November 4 at 19.00 – poetry and music performance by Shangazi Masika and Alicja Pilarczyk with the participation of Zespół Muzyki WspółczesnejAkademii Sztuki w Szczecinie, NMS – Museum of Contemporary Art, Staromłyńska 1
+- November 4 at 19.00 – poetry and music performance by Shangazi Masika and Alicja Pilarczyk with the participation of Zespół Muzyki WspółczesnejAkademii Sztuki w Szczecinie, NMS – Museum of Contemporary Art, Staromłyńska 1

 - November 13 at 17.00-18.00 – meeting with artists and curators, guided tour of the exhibition, NMS – Museum of Contemporary Art, Staromłyńska 1

-November 14 at 17.00-18.00 – meeting with artists and curators, guided tour of the exhibition, NMS – Museum of Contemporary Art, Staromłyńska 1
+- November 14 at 17.00-18.00 – meeting with artists and curators, guided tour of the exhibition, NMS – Museum of Contemporary Art, Staromłyńska 1

 Artists: Shaila Resia Agha & Aneta Grzeszykowska, Sheila Okanga & Iza Plucińska, Fauzia Aly Khan & Anna Molska, Faith Kwamboka & Marta Ziółek, Ciro G. & Justyna Machnicka, Linda Shuma & Natalia Szostak, Shangazi Masika & Alicja Pilarczyk, Ciru Karimi & Irena Zieniewicz, Jan Smaga,